bstookey/wordpress-theme-starter/README.md

 | `npm run dev`   | Builds assets without minification                           |
 | `npm run prod`  | Builds minified production-ready assets for a deployment     |

-Generally it is good practice to run `npm run dev` first and once the required assets are coppied from the node_modules folder, the .copy command can be commented in the webpack.mix.js file.
+Generally it is good practice to run `npm run dev` first and once the required assets are copied from the node_modules folder, the .copy command can be commented in the webpack.mix.js file.
 Feel free to play around with this and get a feel for using this configuration.

 Documentation can be found here.
 [LaravelMix](https://laravel-mix.com/docs/6.0/mixjs)

 ## Documentation

-Features removed from original boilerplate and moved or added to theme root dir > inc
+Features/Plugins removed from original boilerplate and moved or added to theme root > inc or INC dir.

-- IP Framework
+- Updated function.php file for simpler management of dependency files.
+The theme INC dir inc will contain all theme core management files.
+- IP Framework - Custom Post Types and Taxonomies are managed in INC dir > post-types using a cpt-maker class.
+- Hide Notifications -